It was Satinalia and everything hurt.

 “Good Maker, darling!”
 Vivienne cried at her side.
 “What did you do to your arm?
 You there, please.
 I’m going to need several injury kits if you don’t mind.
 Plenty of warm water.
 Hurry now.”

 Warm, healing magic flooded Kate’s side and she found herself growing even more drowsy.
 Kate forced her eyelids open.
-She spotted Vivienne beside her The enchanter’s face was regal and serene in the light of her healing spell.
+She spotted Vivienne beside the bed.
+The enchanter’s face was regal and serene in the light of her healing spell.
 A short distance away, Coll grabbed Krem by the arm and pointed to Kate in excitement.
 The mercenary grinned.
 Behind them both, Solas frowned.
 Cassandra and Leliana were talking together under the awning of the tent, and Iron Bull shooed away a crowd of onlookers.

 Then Kate spotted him.
 Cullen sat on the ground, leaning against the tent-post.
 One of his legs was out before him, the other bent at an angle with his elbow propped upon it.
 His face was cast in shadow, so Kate could not see his expression.
 Kate smiled at him weakly, and let sleep take her.